paulosteffenm/TwitterToxyApi/README.md

 The project searches for tweets with the given keywords and returns the toxicity score of the tweet.

+## Twitter API Access

+To have access to the twitter api, you must register on the [Developer Plataform](https://developer.twitter.com/en/portal/dashboard) and create access keys for the api, having them, deposit them in the .env file.

 ## Setup

 ```bash